-To advance this mission, the Meraux Foundation has partnered with Studio Arabi, the artistic team of Erica and Mitchell Gaudet, to develop a two block stretch of vacant and underused properties along St. Claude Avenue into Studio Arabi, an “art campus” that will include studios, galleries, artist residences, and a theatre.
+To advance this mission, the Meraux Foundation assembled a two block stretch of vacant and underused properties along St. Claude Avenue into St. Claude Arts, an “art campus” that includes studios, galleries, and a lounge and theatre.

-The Meraux Foundation has assembled the properties as a public interest project to accelerate the growth of the Old Arabi Cultural District.
-These properties are being leased to Studio Arabi, which will operate the properties sublease spaces to artists of all types to populate the campus.
+The Meraux Foundation assembled the properties as a public interest project to accelerate the growth of the Old Arabi Cultural District.

-Borrowing from creative placemaking approaches, the project will leverage arts and culture as a driver for economic development and enhanced livability in the parish.
-Studio Arabi will create a new destination for current residents and visitors, attract new homeowners, and increase commerce in St. Bernard.
+Borrowing from creative placemaking approaches, the project leverages arts and culture as a driver for economic development and enhanced livability in the parish.

 Small towns struggling in the wake of out-migration and the Great Recession are turning to arts and culture as an economic and community development strategy.

-The project will also benefit from and complement an $811,000 median (neutral ground) beautification project currently underway.
+The project is also benefitting from and complementing a recently completed $811,000 median (neutral ground) beautification project along the corridor.

-Studio Arabi is a $2 million project that will create a unique space that will spur economic development in Arabi and throughout St. Bernard.
-It will do this by attracting people to live, work, visit, and spend money in the Parish.
-Re-envisioning and putting the vacant and underused properties back into commerce will generate local property and sales tax revenues that can be devoted to infrastructure improvements.
-The $2 million acquisition, construction, and renovation project alone will support more than 100 jobs, and the finished project is expected to directly create more than 15 new jobs for St. Bernard.
-The redevelopment will also contribute to a ripple effect, attracting complimentary businesses to the area.
+St. Claude Arts is a $2 million project that has created a unique space that is spurring economic development in Arabi and throughout St. Bernard.
+It is attracting people to live, work, visit, and spend money in the Parish.
+Re-envisioning and putting the vacant and underused properties back into commerce is generating local property and sales tax revenues that can be devoted to infrastructure improvements.
+The $2 million acquisition, construction, and renovation project alone supported more than 100 jobs, and the finished project has directly created some 15 new jobs for St. Bernard.
+The redevelopment is also contributing to a ripple effect, attracting complimentary businesses to the area.

-New residents, including creative workers, looking to live near Studio Arabi will be drawn to St. Bernard by its affordable housing, low crime, high-performing schools, as well as the other quality of life attributes that the Parish offers.
-These new residents will contribute to the local economy, spending money at local businesses and paying taxes in St. Bernard.
-Current residents, too, will spend more money inside the Parish at the new businesses instead of in neighboring parishes.
+New residents, including creative workers, looking to live near St. Claude Arts are drawn to St. Bernard by its affordable housing, low crime, high-performing schools, as well as the other quality of life attributes that the Parish offers.
+New residents will contribute to the local economy, spending money at local businesses and paying taxes in St. Bernard.
+Current residents, too, spend more money inside the Parish at the new businesses instead of in neighboring parishes.

-Studio Arabi will transform a stretch of highway into a unique, welcoming gateway into St Bernard.
-It will enrich the the neighborhood’s character and compliment the charm of Old Arabi.
-The project will enhance the livability of the area for residents, improving aesthetics and creating new cultural assets for locals to enjoy.
+St. Claude Arts is helping transform a stretch of highway into a unique, welcoming gateway into St Bernard.
+It is enriching the neighborhood’s character and compliments the charm of Old Arabi.
+The project is enhancing the livability of the area for residents, improving aesthetics and creating new cultural assets for locals to enjoy.
 As demonstrated in other communities, when these types of creative placemaking projects build momentum, they attract more quality of life projects, like public art, bike paths, parks, and gardens.

 This project is a unique collaboration between civic, nonprofit, and for-profit partners.
-With confidence that it will reinvigorate the St. Claude corridor, the Arlene and Joseph Meraux Charitable Foundation, a private, family managed 501(c)(3) nonprofit organization, assembled the properties to jumpstart and instantly scale the concept.
-The two-block assemblage provides the footprint necessary to achieve critical mass and to establish Studio Arabi as a destination.
+With confidence that it will reinvigorate the St. Claude corridor, the Meraux Foundation assembled the properties to jumpstart and instantly scale the concept.
+The two-block assemblage provides the footprint necessary to achieve critical mass and to establish St. Claude Arts as a destination.

-The Foundation is pursuing this new place-based project to harness the power of the arts to heighten quality of life and revitalize the Parish.
 The Foundation’s role in the public interest project was to make it (1) possible by assembling the properties and (2) affordable by leasing them at a low interest rate.
-Affordable rents will attract artists to the space.
-Any revenue generated from the project by the Foundation will be reinvested to fund its charitable endeavors.
+Affordable rents attract artists to the space.
+Revenue generated from the project by the Foundation is being reinvested to fund its charitable endeavors.

 6601 — STUDIO INFERNO